zzzprojects/learn-orm/tutorials/dapper-transaction/dynamic-objects.md

 You can see that we specified `dynamic` instead of `Author` as the generic type, and also, there is no need to specify the generic type of the `Query` method.

 You will notice when you started typing `author.`, you won't get IntelliSense because it's a dynamic object.
-Let's call this new method and execute the application, and you will see that everything is still working exactly the same.
+Let's call this new method and execute the application, and you will see that everything is still working the same.